 Growing strawberries at home is a fun and educational family project.
 Or, head to your local pick-your-own berry farm to harvest strawberries straight from the plant.
 What could be better than watching your child enjoy a fresh, juicy, healthy strawberry?
 Just be sure to wash fresh berries before eating.

-Try this easy Sparkling Strawberry Lemonade for a bubbly summer refresher bursting with vitamin C.
+Try this easy Sparkling Strawberry Lemonade for a bubbly summer refresher.